- College of Arts & Sciences

 Noyce: The Noyce Scholars and Interns Program at the University of Portland

-The Noyce Scholars and Interns Program at the University of Portland is a comprehensive partnership between the University’s College of Arts and Sciences, the Shiley School of Engineering, the School of Education, the Moreau Center for Service and Leadership at UP, Saturday Academy, and Portland Public Schools.
+The Noyce Scholars Program at the University of Portland is a comprehensive partnership between the University’s College of Arts and Sciences, the Shiley School of Engineering, the School of Education, the Moreau Center for Service and Leadership at UP, Saturday Academy, and Portland Public Schools.
 The main goal of the program is to increase the number of highly-trained K-12 STEM (science, technology, engineering, and mathematics) teachers graduating from the Master of Arts in Teaching (MAT) program at the University who teach in high-needs schools.
 The Noyce Program provides scholarships and paid internships for students and professionals in STEM fields who want to become teachers.

 There are three strands of the Noyce Program.
 Two strands are for undergraduate STEM majors (biology, biochemistry, chemistry, environmental science, mathematics, physics, civil engineering, electrical engineering, mechanical engineering, computer science).
 The third strand is for career-changing STEM professionals who are interested in completing the MAT degree and becoming a K-12 teacher.